microsoft/MaskFlownet/README.md

 ## Pretrained Models

-The pretrained models for step 2, 3, and 6 in the procedure above are given (see `./weights/`).
+Pretrained models for step 2, 3, and 6 in the above procedure are given (see `./weights/`).

 ## Inferring